bkil/gemiweb0/doc/js-choices.md

 ### RegExp

 * Verdict: partial, investigate
-* Restrictions: no RegExp class, String match, search or replace
+* Restrictions: only String.prototype.match, no RegExp class, PCRE subset
 * Incidence rate: intermediate to high
 * Implementation complexity: intermediate if platform has compatible built-ins, very high otherwise
 * Runtime overhead: variable memory and CPU utilization, may be exploited with ReDoS unless additional sanitization is implemented